microsoft/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

 weight: 3
 ---

-## Jumpstart ArcBox for IT Pros
+## Jumpstart ArcBox for DevOps

-ArcBox for IT Pros is a special "flavor" of ArcBox that is intended for users who want to experience Azure Arc-enabled servers capabilities in a sandbox environment.
+ArcBox for IT Pros is a special "flavor" of ArcBox that is intended for users who want to experience Azure Arc-enabled Kubernetes capabilities in a sandbox environment.

 ![ArcBox architecture diagram](./arch_devops.png)